SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Method

 \section{Method}

-In this section, we will first give some preliminary knowledge about real time semantic segmentation and introduce the misalignment problem therein.
+In this section, we will first provide some preliminary knowledge about real-time semantic segmentation and introduce the misalignment problem therein.
 Then, we propose the Flow Alignment Module (FAM) to resolve the misalignment issue by learning Semantic Flow and warping top-layer feature maps accordingly.
 We also present the design of SFNet.
-Next, we introduce the newly proposed SFNet-Lite and the improved GD-FAM to speed up SFNet.
+Next, we introduce the proposed SFNet-Lite and the improved GD-FAM to speed up SFNet.
 Finally, we describe the building process of our UDS dataset and several improvement details for SFNet-Lite training.